ahnaftahmid04/CSE108JavaFXProject/README.md

     - Food category in a restaurant
     - Food price
     - Food price in a restaurant
-    - Costliest food item in a restaurant
+    - Costliest food item in a restaurant.

     But the customer cannot order food items from the search bar.
 The customer can only order food items from the menu of a restaurant.

 3. In order to order food items, the customer has to select a restaurant from the list of restaurants.